 Almost everyone in Leeds is within walking distance (1.5 miles) of a community orchard in Leeds.
 But too many of them were planted with little community involvement and haven’t been as loved as they could be.
 So we are always on the look out for more volunteers to help maintain them and make use of them as community spaces.
 The training programme helps build the competence and confidence of volunteers to maintain them.

 But there are still some gaps where people aren’t close to a community orchard.
 We’d love to see community groups in the following areas interested in conceiving community orchards: Allerton Bywater; Mickletown; Methley Junction; Wetherby town; Garforth town; Gildersome; Drighlington; Bramhope; Bardsey; Thorner; Rawdon; Collingham; and Harewood.
 We couldn’t help all of these areas, but with the team of Orchard Mentors we can give advice, encouragement and training.
-Get in touch with Alan if you think you can help.
+Get in touch by emailing email@example.com if you think you can help.